Vibram Climbing Shoes

 Vibram rubber can be found absolutely everywhere.
-From the feet of US Army soldiers to the alpine frontiers of the Himalayas, there is no escaping it.
-This company has a few magical compounds up their sleeve, but the rubber we get excited about here at Climbing Shoe Review is their ‘Climbing Performance’ range.
+From the feet of US Army soldiers to the alpine frontiers of the Himalayas.
+This company has a few magical compounds up their sleeve, but the rubber we get excited about is their ‘Climbing Performance’ range.

 Today Vibram has three rubber compounds designed for climbing, the XS Grip, XS Grip 2 and XS Grip Edge.
 You can see our comparison of Vibram climbing rubber (as well as other popular rubbers) here.

 In 1988, that Vibram released the Vibram Grip, their revolutionary new compound designed to tackle the vertical world of free climbing.

 I am sure you know that Vibram do not make their own climbing shoes, instead, they supply a handful of European climbing shoe brands.